 Caroline Clements and Dillon Seitchik-Reardon travelled around Australia in search of the country’s most distinctive, remarkable swimming spots.
-It’s all documented in a new book that’s part travel guide, part photo essay, and part cultural study called Places We Swim.
+It’s all documented in a new book that’s part travel guide, part photo essay, and part cultural study.

 In the early days of our trip, on a bumpy road in the South Australian desert, we happened upon two dusty architects riding across the country – Owen and Bobbie.
 Like a few of the lovely people we’ve met on our travels, these guys invited us to stay with them when we passed through Owen’s hometown in the Blue Mountains, where his parents still live.
 They probably didn’t think we’d take them up on their offer, but eight months later we arrived on their doorstep and they handed us the keys to their kingdom.